 There are two types of related goods, which shift the demand curve in opposite directions: substitutes and complements (see also Price Elasticity of Demand).

-We speak of substitutes, when a fall in the price of one good results in a decrease in the demand of another good.
+We speak of substitutes when a fall in the price of one good results in a decrease in the demand for another good.
 Thus, substitutes are goods that can be used to replace one another.
 In fact, the more closely related they are, the stronger the demand curve shifts in case of a price change of the related good.
 For example, let’s assume the price of ice cream falls.
 People will buy more ice cream.
-At the same time however, they will buy less candy bars, because they can satisfy most of their need for sweets with the ice cream.
+At the same time, however, they will buy fewer candy bars, because they can satisfy most of their need for sweets with the ice cream.

 For example, if consumers have reason to believe that the price of ice cream will fall significantly tomorrow, they will probably not buy ice cream today, but wait until they can get it cheaper.
 Meanwhile, if they expect their income to increase next month, they will be more likely to spend a few dollars more on ice cream this month, even though their income hasn’t changed yet.